Lyinger/PrivSketch/README.md

 See `./simulations/experiments.py` for more experiments.

 ## Acknowledgements
-The PCMS related code is based on the implementation [Samuel Maddock/pure-LDP](https://github.com/Samuel-Maddock/pure-LDP).
+The PCMS-Mean related code is based on the implementation [Samuel Maddock/pure-LDP](https://github.com/Samuel-Maddock/pure-LDP).